AutodeskGames/stingray-docs/source/sdk_help/extend_editor/built_in_properties_reference.md

 ### Number

-Spinner showing a number.
-Comes with lots of nifty feature:
+Spinner control allowing editing of a number value.
+Comes with lots of nifty features:
 - Right clicking on the spinner resets it to its default value.
 - Shift + Spinner modifies the data really fast.
 - Ctrl + Spinner modifies the data more slowly.